Timothy grass

 Timothy Grass (Phleum pratense) is a perennial grass commonly found in pastures, meadows, and lawns.
 It is widely used for livestock feed and hay production, but its pollen is a major allergen for many people.
 Those with grass pollen allergies or hay fever may experience seasonal allergic reactions when exposed.

-🤔 Why Do I Have an Intolerance to Timothy Grass?
+🤔 Why Do I Have a Sensitivity to Timothy Grass?

 Reactions to Timothy Grass may be caused by airborne pollen, skin contact, or inhalation of dried grass particles.